li001test/cromite/README.md

 ```

 ### Auto-update setup for linux
-working in progress in https://github.com/uazo/cromite/issues/771
+working in progress in https://github.com/lingyicute/iridium/issues/771

-### Making Cromite work in Ubuntu 24.04 and its derivatives (kubuntu, etc)
+### Making Iridium work in Ubuntu 24.04 and its derivatives (kubuntu, etc)
 This happens because, starting with Ubuntu 24.04, Apparmor
 restricts the use of unprivileged user namespaces.
 To fix this, you have several options:
 #### 1. Creating an apparmor profile for cromite